LDA of Iowa's Parenting Guide:

 Since you’re human, you’ll sometimes find yourself in “fight or flight” mode, and your child will start to look like the enemy.
 When we’re swept with anger, we’re physically ready to fight.
 Hormones and neurotransmitters are flooding our bodies.
 They cause your muscles to tense, your pulse to race, your breathing to quicken.
 It’s impossible to stay calm at those points, but we all know that clobbering our kids — while it might bring instant relief — isn’t really what we want to do.

-In this same article, Laura Markham listed 15 behaviors that parents can use to model for their child that shows that anger is part of being human.
-We think you will find this list and the information provided for each of the 15 behaviors to be of value if you are interested in learning more about how to control yourself when you are involved with your child over her/his behavior and you are very angry.
+In the same article, Laura Markham listed 15 behaviors parents can model to show their child that anger is a normal human emotion.
+We believe you will find this list and the accompanying information valuable if you are interested in learning to manage your anger when interacting with your child about their behavior.
+Here are five examples from this list.

 2. Calm yourself down BEFORE you take action.